I-131, Application for Travel Document

 Please check the Filing Addresses for Form I-131 for information on where to mail your application.

-If you submit Form I-131 on paper: Be sure to sign the form at Part 8, Item Number 1.a., Signature of Applicant.
-The fillable version of Form I-131 now includes “Don’t forget to sign!” messages and an arrow pointing to the signature box as reminders for when you print the completed form for mailing.
-USCIS rejects any unsigned Form I-131.
-Having to return it to you for a signature will delay processing of your application.
+Sign the form at Part 8, Item Number 1.a., Signature of Applicant.
+The fillable version of Form I-131 now includes a “Don’t forget to sign!” message and an arrow pointing to the signature box as a reminder for when you print the completed form for mailing.
+If there is no signature in Part 8, we will reject the form and return it to you.

 |I am applying for a re-entry permit (Application Type A) and I am:||Form Fee||Biometric Services||Total|

 |13 or younger||$575||$0||$575|

 |80 or older||$575||$0||$575|

 |I am applying for a refugee travel document (Application Types B and C) and I am:||Form Fee||Biometric Services||Total|

 |80 or older||$135||$0|

 |I am applying for an advance parole document (Application Types D, E, and F):||Form Fee||Biometric Services||Total|

 Advance Parole – Type D (pending I-Form I-485; pending Form I-821; or approved Form I-821D)